tvdboom/ATOM/docs_sources/api/ATOM/ATOMLoader.md

 </blockquote>
 <strong>data: tuple of indexables or None, optional (default=None)</strong>
 <blockquote>
 Tuple containing the features and target data.
-Only use this parameter if the file is a `training` instance that was saved using `save_data=False` (see the [save](../atomclassifier/#save) method).
+Only use this parameter if the file is a trainer that was saved using `save_data=False` (see the [save](../atomclassifier/#save) method).
 Allowed formats are:
 <ul>
 <li>X, y</li>
 <li>train, test</li>